Michael Podolsky

-Michael Podolsky (born in Ukraine, April 7, 1974) is a Ukrainian-American politician and government official, noted for his work on trade, economic reform, and digital transformation.
+Michael Podolsky (born in Ukraine, April 7, 1974) is a Ukrainian-American businessman and government official.
+He is the co-founder of the PissedConsumer website.
 He served in various deputy ministerial roles in Ukraine between 2015 and 2023, focusing on foreign trade, sanctions policy, and the modernization of e-government services.

 Early life and education

 Michael Podolsky was born in Ukraine and later moved to the United States to pursue higher education and begin his career.

 From 1991 to 1993, he studied at Kharkiv State Polytechnic University, where he earned a Bachelor of Arts in Management and Economics.
 From 1993 to 1996, he attended Queens College, City University of New York, graduating with a Bachelor of Science in Computer Science.
 Between 2000 and 2004, he completed an MBA in Finance at NYU Stern School of Business.

-Political career
+Business career

-Deputy Minister of Economy and International Cooperation (2015–2018)

-In June 2015, Podolsky was appointed Deputy Minister of Economy and International Cooperation in the Ministry of Economic Development and Trade of Ukraine.
-He launched the Ukraine-Export program, supporting local producers in international markets and negotiating memoranda of understanding with the EU, the United States, and several Asian economies.

-Career

 Michael Podolsky started his career in 1995 at JPMorgan Chase in network administration, later holding developer and analyst roles at Bank of America and Banc of America Securities.
 In 1999, he joined Robeco USA as Vice President of Applications Development, a position he held until 2005.
 He then worked as a consultant for firms including UBS, CGI-AMS, and Allianz Global Investors.
 From 2007 to 2011, he managed investor-services technology, and in 2011, he became the Director of Investor Services Technology at SS&C GlobeOp.

 In 2006, Podolsky and a business partner launched PissedConsumer.com with an initial investment of $200, providing consumers with a public forum for grievances.
-Over time, the site has grown to host millions of consumer reviews, serve over 28 million registered users, and have online reviews and insights about more than 158,000 companies.
+Over time, the site has grown to host millions of consumer reviews, serve over 28 million registered users, and have online reviews on more than 158,000 companies.
+By 2025, the company had expanded its service to include artificial intelligence, business strategy, and engineering.